Ada-Developers-Academy/daily-curriculum/topic_resources/rails/factory-girl.md

 __create__ will attempt to __save__ the record
 __build__ will not attempt to save the record

-The first argument is the name of the factory, which is the symbol after `factory` in the `factories.rb`, the next argument is an optional hash, where you can pass in additional attributes or attributes to override on the creation of the object.
+The first argument in the `create` or `build` method call is the name of the factory, which is the symbol after `factory` in the `factories.rb`.
+The second argument in the `create` or `build` method call is an optional hash, where you can pass in additional attributes or attributes to override on the creation of the object.

 ### More Factory Girl